Skip to content

 Create a Pipeline Definition

-Go to your project, expand Pipelines and choose Create Pipeline:
+Go to your project, expand Pipelines, and choose Create Pipeline:

 vstest_rl_pipeline_create.png

-Select GIT repository type
+Select the GIT repository type:

 vstest_rl_pipeline_create_1_repo.png

-And repository itself:
+And the repository itself:

 vstest_rl_pipeline_create_2_selectrepo.png